kenziedu/100-days-of-code/Log.md

 Another thing - the Runoff problem I have been agonizing over for the past 2 weeks?
 Wow...
 I mostly got the feel of the code right once I ran it through check50.
 I hit at least one green for each function, running in my code the first time!
 I should have done that to feel encouraged even if I was slogging it through 2 of 6 functions!
 Right now I'm looking through edX discussions to see anything I'm missing for the tailend.
 And I'm encouraged once again!

 **Thoughts**: I am starting to fret that my dream to be in the video game industry is all for naught.
 Everyone is taking a corporate sales job left and right.
 I'm afraid I'm doing something weird and fail, like I have many times before, starting a new "career."
 But I read some very encouraging stories.
 Is 27 too old to start in this?
 I know that I'm fretting about it through this whole 100 days of code thing, but I hope I push past that worry.

+### Day 10: July 3, 2020 (Friday)
+**Today's Progress**: Today I watched CS50 Lecture 4, and watched tutorials on Sugarcube.
+It's a little frustrating that I started out in Harlowe.
+I already started to see how clunky and uncustomizable it was, so I think it's safe to drop it, especialally since I know what type of game I want to make.

+**Thoughts**: I'm pretty ok with my freelance load right now.
+I was looking at QA Roles that can be done remote, just to add more "real" experience.
+I'm jsut afraid it will rob me of time off of learning, but something that will structure my schedule a bit better might benefit me more.
+Hmmm.